brandonlafave/mtg-coding-exercise/README.md

 # Magic: The Gathering Coding Exercise
-This project was created as a coding exercise using an open source Magic the Gathering (MTG) API and Create React App.
+This project was created as a coding exercise using a Magic the Gathering (MTG) API and Create React App.

 It's not affiliated with Wizards of the Coast.